-Aquaculture is mainly practiced in the following regions of the country: Bekaa, Akkar district of Northern Lebanon and South Lebanon.
+Aquaculture is mainly practiced in the following regions of the country: Bekaa, Akkar district of Northern Lebanon, Mount Lebanon and South Lebanon.

 There is no marine aquaculture except for one shrimp farm initiative by a private investor in the north of Lebanon.
 The Oceanographic Institute of the MOA is undertaking pilot production of marine species.

 According to the MOA's data aquaculture production in 2003 was 600 tonnes, the 2014 estimation is 1 200 tonnes.
 In 2014 the total amount of imported fish, whether live, fresh or frozen (including crustaceans and molluscs) amounted to about 20 921 tonnes at an approximate value of USD 95 million.
 This indicates that there is potential for development in the aquaculture sector.